openl2m/openl2m/docs/code/code_style.rst

 Accessibility
 -------------

-Accessibility should be tested by using e.g. the WAVE Web Accessibility Evaluation Tool browser extension.
+Accessibility should be tested by using the WAVE Web Accessibility Evaluation Tool browser extension.